We aim to bring novel antibiotics and medicines for high medical needs to patients

 Andreas Wallnöfer, Ph.D.

-Andreas Wallnöfer is a senior executive leader with more than 25 years’ experience in the pharmaceutical industry, including 12 years as a member of the F. Hoffmann-La Roche Pharma R&D Leadership Team and Portfolio Committee.
-At Roche he served from 2007 to 2009 as Global Head of Clinical Research & Exploratory Development and Senior Vice President.
-After Roche’s acquisition of Genentech he was appointed in 2010 as Head of Roche pRED Development and later took on the role of Head of Cardiovascular & Metabolism Disease (CVM).
-After the company decided, for strategic reasons, to exit CVM, he left Roche in 2015 and founded a life sciences consulting company.
-In 2016 Dr. Wallnöfer joined BioMedPartners, a leading Swiss venture capital company, and became a partner in the BioMedInvest III fund.
-From summer 2016 to April 2017, he acted as interim Head of Development at Polyphor.
-During this time he revised the clinical development plans and, with a core team, successfully led the company’s most advanced project, Murepavadin, through the end of Phase 2 meetings with the FDA.
+Andreas Wallnöfer, Ph.D., MBA served at F. Hoffmann-La Roche Roche Ltd. from 2007 to 2009 as Global Head of Clinical Research & Exploratory Development and Senior Vice President.
+After Roche’s acquisition of Genentech he was appointed in 2010 as Head of Roche pRED Development and, in addition, in 2012 he took on the role of Global Head of Cardiovascular & Metabolism Disease (CVM).
+After the company decided to exit CVM for strategic reasons, he left Roche and joined in 2016 BioMedPartners.
+Subsequently, he acted as interim Head of Development at Polyphor until spring 2017 and directed the company’s lead project successfully through end of Phase II regulatory meetings.
+He currently also serves as Board member of Amal Therapeutics SA.